interlock-lhl/example_lectures/wk4d2/goals.md

-[ ] get and use `pg` module
+[x] create a database via psql
-[ ] create a database via psql
+[x] manually import the schema and seed
-[ ] manually import the schema and seed
+[x] get and use `pg` module
-[ ] make a module to represent a table
+[x] make a module to represent a table
-[ ] add a route to express to get artists
+[x] add a route to express to get artists
-[ ] add a route to express to update an artists
+[x] add a route to express to update an artists
-  [ ] setup body-parser for url encoded body
+  [x] setup body-parser for url encoded body
-[ ] demo sanitizing user input
+[x] demo sanitizing user input